 A key issue with both types of sensory losses is helping the victim gain as much independence and confidence as possible.
 Even simple tasks can present challenges.
 For example, damage to the inner ear can lead to dizziness and loss of balance, making mobility difficult.
 Vision loss can affect a person’s ability to use a computer, drive, or work.
 If a traumatic injury or act of medical negligence leads to loss of vision or hearing, you can seek damages for those losses.

 At Wilt Injury Lawyers, we work to understand all your challenges.
 We work with your doctors and our network of healthcare providers to help you live your life to the fullest if you have vision or hearing loss after any type of Kentucky accident.

 What is the value of my Kentucky vision or hearing loss claim?

 A loss of vision or hearing is life-changing, especially if the loss is total.
 With medical help, psychological help, and support from family and employers, many people with vision or hearing loss do lead productive and happy lives.
 But the financial burdens of these injuries can be substantial, and may last a lifetime.

-We believe you should not be responsible for these expenses when your injuries were the result of someone else’s negligence.
-Wilt & Associates can help you seek damages for:
+We believe you should not be responsible for these expenses when your eye or ear injuries were the result of someone else’s negligence.
+Wilt Injury Lawyers can help you seek damages for:

 - Loss of functionality